Updated Spring 2022

 - The director of academic integrity will provide written email notice to the student(s), staff and faculty member(s) involved to confirm that a complaint has been filed, to specify the alleged violation and to outline the academic judicial procedures.
 This notice will explain that within 48 hours/two business days of such notice the student is obligated to respond on the response form (see form in MyQ).
 The parties involved are responsible for checking their Quinnipiac email account even during examinations and vacation periods.
 Excuses for not checking the mailbox, email account or delays in mail delivery are not acceptable reasons for postponement of any deadline in the Academic Integrity Process.

 - The student must fill out the response form within two business days (see form on the MyQ website).
 Here the student will indicate whether they accept responsibility for the violation and how they wish to proceed.
 If a student accepts responsibility, they are admitting to having committed the academic integrity violation(s) reported.

 - If the student accepts responsibility and has not been found responsible for a previous violation of the Academic Integrity Policy, the student may request:

-- To meet with the faculty member to discuss the violation and attempt to develop a joint student/faculty resolution.
+- The opportunity to communicate with the faculty member to discuss the violation and attempt to develop a joint student/faculty resolution.